oats-ts/docs/src/md/Write.md

 # Write

+In this guide you'll learn how the writer step works.

 The writer step is responsible for taking the output of the [generator step](OpenAPI-Generator) and writing it's outputs to the disk.
 The typescript writer takes typescript `SourceFile`s (this is Typescript's in-memory representation of an AST + file location) and writes them to the desired location.

 Additionally it can add leading / trailing comments to each of your generated files.
 This is ideal for warning people that the file is generated and should be edited manually, or for disabling certain linter rules for the generated files.